 For more complex requirements with other Android apps, I use “Google Voice Access”, which allows me to emulate tapping and swiping actions on the screen.

 Despite the plethora of functionality offered by voice assistants, there are still some tasks that I prefer to do on the computer.
 For example, working with long emails and complicated spreadsheets is easier on the PC than on mobile devices.

-Dragon NaturallySpeaking (Dragon) and Windows Speech Recognition are the two most well-known software programs for operating computers using voice.
+Dragon NaturallySpeaking (Dragon) and Windows Speech Recognition are the two most well-known software programs for operating computers using speech recognition.
 Dragon is the world’s first consumer speech recognition product, and Apple Siri is based on the technology that powers it.

 Windows Speech Recognition comes for free with the Windows operating system.
 Dragon can cost between $50 – $300, depending on the version that you buy.
 Despite the price difference, I would recommend users to start with Dragon.
 As TechRadar says, “The sort of accuracy you get isn’t comparable with that offered by the likes of Dragon”.

-I will outline the many ways on how Dragon helps me in my daily life, when used as an assistive technology:
+I will outline the many ways on how Dragon helps me in my daily life, when used as an assistive speech recognition technology:

 1. Improved Ergonomics & Reduced Pain Constraints

 I suffer from chronic neck, shoulder, and abdominal pain.
 The neck pain makes it difficult for me to type, and the abdominal pain prevents me from sitting or standing in a conventional posture.
 I have to lean back and extend my legs while seated.